Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 Heading to the highest peak of the Marble Mountains

 Once atop the Marble Mountains’ highest peak, you’ll be rewarded with 360-degree views of Da Nang.
-You’ll see all the way up the coastline of Da Nang’s beaches to the Son Tra Peninsula with Lady Buddha, into the southern part of Da Nang’s cityside, and south along the coast towards Hoi An.
+You’ll see all the way up the coastline of Da Nang’s beaches (including My Khe Beach) to the Son Tra Peninsula with Lady Buddha.
+You’ll see the southern part of Da Nang’s city side.
+And you’ll also see south along the coast towards Hoi An.

 The Son Tra Peninsula with Lady Buddha in the distance

-Viewing Da Nang from the peak of the Marble Mountains.
+Looking at the city part of Da Nang from the top of the Marble Mountains

 Looking northwest toward the southern part of Da Nang’s city side

-Viewing Da Nang from the peak of the Marble Mountains.
+Looking west over Da Nang from the peak of the Marble Mountains

 Looking west from the peak of the Marble Mountains